bahrmichael/aws-scheduler/README.md

 While we're ironing things out you can use our service free of charge.
 Just publish an event to `arn:aws:sns:us-east-1:256608350746:scheduler-input-dev`.
 This topic is public so anyone can publish to it.

-If you become a heavy user with more than 100.000 events per month we might want to get in touch with you, so make sure to fill out the `user` field with some way to contact you.
+If you become a heavy user with more than 100.000 events per month we might want to get in touch with you, so make sure to fill out the `user` field with some way to contact you (email, twitter handle, ...).

 ## Usage